 Wool Dryer Balls

 IMPORTANT: Do not add essential oils to the dryer balls and do not add essential oils to anything that you put into your dryer.
 Wool Dryer Balls are a wonderful way to eliminate the use of toxic and harshly fragranced dryer sheets, so they are definitely worth considering by those that want to omit the use of toxic chemicals from their laundry.

 However, essential oils are flammable and can pose a fire risk when added to dryer balls or dryer sheets.
 Additionally, if essential oils are added to your wash or are already present on your clothing and are not adequately rinsed away during the wash cycle, this may also pose a fire hazard.
 Washing clothing at cooler temperatures produces the most risk as the cooler temperatures encourages essential oils to remain on clothing.
 For more information, please read Kristina Bauer's enlightening blog post: An Interesting Caution About EOs and Laundry.

 AFTER your clothing is washed and dried and removed from your dryer, you can safely use sachets to gently and natural fragrance your clothing and towels.

 Wool dryer balls are considered by many to be a wonderful, cost-saving alternative to both natural and synthetic dryer sheets.
-Wool dryer balls last for hundreds of loads, help to soften clothes and provide the added energy savings of shortening the time it takes to dry your clothing by approximately 25-30%.
+Wool dryer balls can last for hundreds of loads, help to soften clothes and provide the added energy savings of shortening the time it takes to dry your clothing by approximately 25-30%.

 For an average laundry load, 4-5 wool dryer balls are typically used.
 A set of wool dryer balls costs approximately $18-20 or so depending on the size of each balls and the number of balls in the set.
 Although the set costs more than an average box of dryer sheets, it's well worth the initial expense because each of your dryer loads will take 25%-30% less time and save energy costs and the wool dryer balls will last through hundreds of loads.

 Where to Find Wool Dryer Balls